Ada-Developers-Academy/core-unit-2/building-an-api/models-setup.md

 );
 ```

+### !callout-warning

+## Singular Table Names vs. Plural Table Names

+Different situations call for different conventions.
+In this situation, we suggest naming the table with a singular name, `book`.
+In other situations, we may have suggested using a plural table name, `books`.
+If we want to specify that the table name is `books`, there is additional code we need to write (detailed below).
+However, otherwise, this guide will recommend that we use `book`, and other singular table names with Flask.

+### !end-callout

 ## Connecting the DB and Flask

 The following is one of many formats to help locate our database.
 We choose this format because it will benefit some future setup instructions we have later.